silentgameplays/Simple-Arch-Linux-Setup/README.md

 # That's it you are good for using pure ArchLinux and don't forget to view archwiki for more advanced commands and packages:
 https://wiki.archlinux.org/

-# and don't forget to install and use
+# Don't forget to install and use man
 * sudo pacman -S man
 * man (your command here)

 # Example: man pacman

 # If you start getting errors like  "signature from "John Smith <john.smith@archlinux.org>" is marginal trust" do these steps:
 * sudo pacman -S archlinux-keyring
 * sudo pacman -Syu  archlinux-keyring
 * sudo pacman -Syyuu

 # Run  this in case it still occurs:
 * sudo pacman-key --refresh-keys
 * sudo pacman -Syu archlinux-keyring
 Enjoy!
 Thank you!

 # SilentGamePLS Youtube channel:
 * https://www.youtube.com/c/silentgamepls

 # Videos on how to install Archlinux manually and automatically:

 # Manual Archlinux install:
 * https://youtu.be/a9LDS1aLxBQ

 # Automated Archlinux install:
 * https://youtu.be/4_ZpKZLNEb8
 * Enjoy!